Ben Grubbs

-Benjamin Richard Grubbs (born March 10, 1984) is a former American football guard.
-He played college football at Auburn University, and was drafted by the Baltimore Ravens in the first round of the 2007 NFL Draft.
-He has also played for the New Orleans Saints and Kansas City Chiefs.
+Benjamin Richard Grubbs (born March 10, 1984) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the Auburn Tigers, and was selected by the Baltimore Ravens in the first round of the 2007 NFL draft.
+He also played for the New Orleans Saints and Kansas City Chiefs.

-Early years
+Early life

 Grubbs was born in Columbus, Georgia.
 He was raised in Eclectic, Alabama and attended Elmore County High School where he was the team's star linebacker.
 Grubbs registered 150 tackles, six sacks, and an interception as a senior.
 A two-way star, Grubbs also played fullback, rushing for 130 yards on 28 carries, with two touchdowns.
 He also caught seven passes for 50 yards.
 As a junior, Grubbs managed 110 total tackles, and an interception, also lettering as a four-year starter on the basketball team.

 As a senior, he was rated one of the top 10 players in Alabama by SuperPrep Magazine.
 Grubbs was a SuperPrep All-American and an Alabama Sports Writer's Class 4A All-State selection as a linebacker.
 At 6-4, 250 as a high school senior, he was recruited as a defensive end, though.
 Considered a four-star recruit by Rivals.com, Grubbs was listed as the No. 23 strongside defensive end prospect in the nation.
 He verbally committed to Auburn on January 23, 2002, picking the Tigers over LSU and Alabama.

 College career

 Grubbs began attending at Auburn University in 2002 after being encouraged to attend by his cousin, Alvin Leonard, as an oversized linebacker or undersized defensive end.
 He was redshirted for the 2002 football season, while he worked with the team's strength and conditioning coach to build muscle.
 Grubbs was slated to work with as a defensive tackle the following year.

 Grubbs moved from defensive tackle to tight end during the 2003 season, playing in a total of nine games, including the last seven.
 During spring drills the following year, Grubbs moved from tight end to offensive guard, under the recommendation of his position coach Hugh Nall.

 Grubbs started all 13 games during the Auburn Tiger's undefeated 2004 campaign.

 In 2005, he started all 12 games for the Auburn Tigers.

 During his career at Auburn University, Grubbs never missed a game and started 37 straight contests.
-During his Auburn career he blocked for future NFL RBs Cadillac Williams, Ronnie Brown, Kenny Irons, and QB Jason Campbell.
+During his Auburn career he blocked for future NFL running backs Cadillac Williams, Ronnie Brown, Kenny Irons, and quarterback Jason Campbell.
 He also starred alongside future left tackle for the San Diego Chargers, Marcus McNeill.

 Grubbs completed his degree from Auburn, graduating with a Bachelor's in Public Administration in May 2006.